decaporg/decap-cms/website/content/docs/jekyll.md

 ### Add config.yml

-1. As indicated in the error message above, Netlify CMS requires a configuration file.
-When it runs, `netlify-cms.js` will look for `config.yml` at the root of the `admin` directory.
+As indicated in the error message, Netlify CMS requires a configuration file called `config.yml` at the root of the `admin` directory.
 Let's add it now.

 ```
 touch config.yml
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Go back to your browser and you should see the following errors.
+Go back to your browser and you should see a new set of errors.

 ```yml
 Error loading the CMS configuration